AnkanSaha/fossradar/README.md

 - 🔍 **Smart Search**: Fuzzy search across project names, descriptions, and tags
 - 🏷️ **Category Filtering**: Browse by technology, domain, or project type
-- 🗺️ **Geographic Radar**: Explore projects by state and city across India
+- 🗺️ **Geographic Radar**: Explore projects by state and city across India with interactive analytics
+- 👥 **Contributor Insights**: See top contributors for each project with profile links
+- 📦 **Quick Install**: One-click copy for installation commands (auto-detected for npm, pip, cargo, go)
+- 🔗 **Similar Projects**: Discover related projects based on tags, tech stack, and location
+- 📚 **Documentation Links**: Direct access to docs, changelogs, and issues
 - ⭐ **Featured Projects**: Curated showcase of exceptional projects
 - 🌙 **Dark Mode**: Easy on the eyes, system-aware theme
 - 📱 **Responsive**: Perfect experience on mobile, tablet, and desktop